UoB-COMSM0110/2024-group-13/READMEReport.md

 *Pac-Miner paper prototype.*

 We then built a narrative involving our Pac-Man character fleeing underground from ghosts in arcade machines.
 Special events could be attributed nicely to the mutations and unexpected occurrences arising from the effects of uranium found underground.
-With additional potential for altering the game play mechanics through the effect of darkness underground and different types of mine wall materials.
-Throughout this process, we used Adobe Illustrator to create accurate mockups of the interface we would be building towards in the future.
+With additional potential for altering the game play mechanics through the effect of darkness underground and different types of wall materials.
+Throughout this process, we used Adobe Illustrator to create accurate mockups of the interface.

 [side by side images of adobe illustrator mockups]

 #### Stakeholder Analysis
-We were ready to start more actively thinking about the people that would be involved in using, building, maintaining and assessing the quality of our game by using the Onion Model:
+We applied the the Onion Model when thinking about the people that would be involved in building, using and assessing the quality of our game:
 1. Developers (Core Layer): We were responsible for designing, coding, and testing the game
 2. Lecturers/Markers (Inner Layer): Critical in guiding the process and responsible for assessing the quality of the software that we produce, as a client would
 3. Players (Middle Layer): The users who play the game during evaluation stages, providing valuable feedback on the game’s functionality and appeal